What is Prep4?

 Active Engagement with Teachers

-o GOAL: Teach students how best to interact with Western teachers.
+STUDENTS: Learn how best to interact with Western classroom teachers.

 Joining Classroom Discussions

 STUDENTS: Become comfortable asking questions and making comments.

 STUDENTS: Learn how to manage unusual aspects of Western culture.

 Acculturation Stress, Part 2